Follow TV Tropes

 • The level cap is 70 with no way to raise it in the postgame (or ever).
 In the second game, it's possible to raise it by exploiting the Retire mechanic (though it's a very long process, as the level is only raised by one at a time), and all subsequent games (including the remake of the first game, Millennium Girl) allow the player to raise the party characters' cap by defeating certain Superbosses.

-• This level has the biggest level penalty for using Rest (resetting a character's skill points), with 10.
+• This game has the biggest level penalty for using Rest (resetting a character's skill points), with 10.
 The second and third only lower the character's level by 5, and all 3DS games (including this game's own remake) only lower it by 2.
+The Origins Collection version of the first game would reduce the penalty to 5, giving it parity with the DS games.

-• Neither this game nor the second have subclasses.
+• Neither this game nor the second have subclasses or other character-building enhancers like Grimoire Stones and Legendary Titles.
 This game also lacks any form of Limit Break mechanic, the closest being the "Boost" system that gives a one-time amplification to a character's skill.

 • This game is the only one that incorporates a system where lower-level combatants will deal less and take more damage in addition to those done by stat disparities.
-This makes it difficult to bring your weaker characters up to speed.
+This makes it difficult to bring your weaker characters up to speed, and it also emphasizes Level Grinding more than the other games.

 • The iconic Hex trio of pumpkin-headed FOE didn't debut until the second game.
 The remake of the first game also lacks them.